Delta Force 2: The Colombian Connection: Plot

-McCoy is parachuted into San Carlos and sent to rescue the hostages in a stealth operation, while Taylor and the rest of the Delta Force perform surveillance.
-Their mission is supervised by a delegate from the government of San Carlos, which has entered an agreement with the U.S. government that severely limits the scope of the mission.
-Meanwhile, McCoy scales a tall cliff and infiltrates Cota's mansion.
+McCoy is parachuted into San Carlos and sent to rescue the hostages in a stealth operation while Taylor and the rest of the Delta Force provide surveillance.
+Their mission is supervised by Ernesto Flores (Mateo Gómez), a delegate from the government of San Carlos, which has entered into an agreement with the U.S. government that severely limits the scope of the operation.
+McCoy proceeds to scale a tall cliff and infiltrates Cota's mansion.

-Later, the government of San Carlos attempts to cancel the U.S. intervention outright by staging a massive drug raid that would make the American mission unnecessary.
-Upon learning of the hoax, Taylor breaks protocol and heads south of his perimeter in a heavily armed gunship, prompting the San Carlos army to send their own choppers in pursuit.
-The chopper lands at Cota's mansion and deploys troops to destroy cocaine storehouses and laboratories.
-McCoy succeeds in releasing the hostages, but is captured by Cota and placed in a chamber filled with toxic gas and isolated by a glass pane.
-Before the gas can kill him, however, a rocket from Taylor's gunship shatters the glass, allowing him to break through.
+The government of San Carlos subsequently attempts to cancel the U.S. intervention by staging a large drug raid intended to make the American mission unnecessary.
+Upon learning of the deception, Taylor breaks protocol and triggers Operation Stranglehold, heading south of his perimeter in a heavily armed gunship, prompting the San Carlos army to send its own helicopters in pursuit.
+The gunship lands at Cota's mansion and deploys troops to destroy cocaine storehouses and laboratories.
+McCoy releases the hostages but is captured by Cota and placed in a chamber filled with toxic gas, isolated from him by a glass pane.
+Before the gas can kill McCoy, a rocket from Taylor's gunship shatters the glass, allowing him to escape.

-With the help of DEA Agent Page, McCoy captures Cota in his own armored limousine and flees the mansion.
-Cota's bodyguards and a San Carlos attack helicopter pursue the vehicle and eventually bring it to a halt, but Taylor's gunship saves them.
+With the help of DEA Agent Page, McCoy captures Cota in his armored limousine and flees the mansion.
+Cota's bodyguards and a San Carlos attack chopper pursue the vehicle and eventually bring it to a halt, but Taylor's gunship rescues them.
 Cota flees on foot through the jungle during the fighting.
 After the drug lord kills a villager who wanted revenge for the murder of her family, McCoy arrives and beats him.
-Cota then tries to goad McCoy into killing him, knowing he is wanted alive.
+Cota attempts to goad McCoy into killing him, knowing that he is wanted alive.

-Taylor's helicopter arrives to pick up McCoy and his prisoner with ropes, as the last few of Cota's men close in.
-One of them swings his machete but only manages to partially cut Cota's rope before the helicopter heads out to sea to join the American carrier fleet.
-Hanging beneath the chopper, Cota continues to goad McCoy about his invulnerability, saying that once in court he will walk free again.
-However, the rope holding Cota grows thinner from the machete cut, until it snaps completely, leaving the kingpin to fall thousands of feet to his death.
+Taylor's gunship arrives to pick up McCoy and his prisoner with ropes as the last of Cota's men close in.
+One swings his machete but only partially cuts Cota's rope before the gunship heads out to sea to join the American carrier fleet.
+Hanging beneath the helicopter, Cota continues to goad McCoy about his invulnerability, saying that once in court he will walk free again.
+The rope, weakened by the machete cut, eventually snaps, causing Cota to fall thousands of feet to his death.